How to Introduce ActivTrak to your Organization

 Be Transparent: Build trust and get buy-in

-Most experts recommend being upfront about your employee productivity monitoring program including what data you collect and how you intend to use it.
+Most experts recommend being upfront about your productivity monitoring program including what data you collect and how you intend to use it.
 The software is meant to provide insights to improve your business.
 It should not be used to spy on employees or incite invasive or harassing behaviors.
-Organizations should prioritize and protect employee privacy while using employee monitoring solutions.
+Organizations should prioritize and protect employee privacy while using productivity monitoring solutions.
 Trust and transparency are essential to building productive teams!

 Communicate: How to inform employees and managers